percona/percona-xtradb-cluster/doc-pxc/source/wsrep-system-index.rst

 This variable sets the number of times autocommitted transactions will be tried in the cluster if it encounters certification errors.
 In case there is a conflict, it should be safe for the cluster node to simply retry the statement without the client's knowledge with the hopes that it will pass the next time.
 This can be useful to help an application using autocommit to avoid the deadlock errors that can be triggered by replication conflicts.
 If this variable is set to ``0`` transaction won't be retried and if it is set to ``1`` it will be retried once.

+.. variable:: wsrep_slave_FK_checks

+   :version 5.5.39-25.11: Variable introduced
+   :cli: Yes
+   :conf: Yes
+   :scope: Global
+   :dyn: Yes
+   :default: ON

+This variable is used to control if Foreign Key checking is done for applier threads.

+.. variable:: wsrep_slave_UK_checks

+   :version 5.5.39-25.11: Variable introduced
+   :cli: Yes
+   :conf: Yes
+   :scope: Global
+   :dyn: Yes
+   :default: OFF

+This variable is used to control if Unique Key checking is done for applier threads.

 .. variable:: wsrep_slave_threads

    :cli: Yes